AleCuevasC/AleCuevasC/README.md

 <img width="1584" height="396" alt="headerGithub" src="https://github.com/user-attachments/assets/3c1bf167-591c-483c-894c-f6a38db367c8" />

+*Data should not only be analyzed but also understood — I’m passionate about bridging science, storytelling, and education through data.*
+---
 ### About Me

 I’m a **Data Scientist and Researcher** with international research experience (Japan) specializing in **Machine Learning**, **Predictive Modeling**, and **Data Science Education**.